LandRegistry/python-audit/README.md

 ## Dependecies

 * PaYaml

-* Log files assumed to reside in 'logs' directory.
+## Pre-requisites

+* 'logs' directory needs to be present before use.